 - Complete an SS-4 form, which you can get instructions for here, and can complete here.

-⭑ Tip — Type directly into the form to give the clearest information.
+⭑ Tip — Type directly into the form to ensure the best accuracy.

-- Phone: Call 267-941-1099 to answer questions from the IRS regarding the SS-4 and get your EIN while on the call.
+- By phone: Call 267-941-1099 to answer questions from the IRS regarding your SS-4 form and get your EIN while on the call.
 (The line is open Monday to Friday between 6am-11pm EST.)

 ⭑ Tip — This number is not toll-free and you may be on the phone for an hour or more.
 Consider using a web calling service to avoid international call fees.

-- Fax: Fax your completed SS-4 to the appropriate number.
+- By fax: Fax your completed SS-4 to the appropriate number.
 You can expect to receive your EIN within four business days by fax.

 ⭑ Tip — You can fax 24/7, which makes this a useful option for founders whose time zone differences make calling difficult.

-- Mail: Ship your completed SS-4 to the appropriate address.
+- By mail: Ship your completed SS-4 to the appropriate address.
 You can expect to receive your EIN within about four weeks by mail.

 ⭑ Tip — Make sure to send your completed form to the right address for your startup’s business structure, because there are multiple addresses for different types of IRS filings.